Siirui/CS-basic_tools_learn/Git_Tutor.md

 12. Check out branches

     ```
-    $ git branch
+    $ git branch 		# Branch with "*" is the temperate branch and all the modify is dued on this branch
-    #branch with "*" is the temperate branch and all the modify is dued on this branch
+    $ git branch -r		# Check the remote branches
     ```

 13. Merge branches